kinnara-digital-studio/kecak-workflow/docs/PluginsList_RoleManagement.md

 The following is an example of data filling:
 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/roleManagement_roleGroup.png" alt="roleManagement_roleGroup" />

-The data has been stored, then the data display is as follows (red marked):
+The data has been stored, then the data display is as follows:

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/roleGroupList.png" alt="roleGroupList" />